Skip To Content

 Of course, our hypothetical custodian’s workday looks different than a teacher’s, administrator’s, or food service employee’s workday.
 Identifying modified duty for a workforce performing diverse tasks might seem daunting.
 If you’re not sure where to start, prioritize seasonal positions and positions that are prone to injury or high turnover.

-As you work with your team to zero in on tasks that injured employees could do, remember that modified duty should:
+As you work with your team to zero in on tasks that injured employees could do, remember that modified duty must:

 • Contribute to productivity (No “busy work”)